urmzd/md-tracker/README.md

    to health-care providers.
 3. Provide a seamless experience for all parties involved.

-To do so, I introduce a highly scalable and maintainable application developed using AWS technologies and a codebase completely developed using functional programming languages.
+To do so, this project attempts to introduce a highly scalable and maintainable application developed using AWS technologies and a codebase completely developed using functional programming languages.

 ## Table of Contents

 ## User Stories

+## Demo

+## Installation

+## Usage